-A list developed by Cindy Lawrence, 3rd grade teacher at Barton Creek Elementary.
-This list accompanies Chapter 1 of the Everyday Math curriculum.
+A list developed by Cindy Lawrence, 3rd grade teacher in Texas.
+This list accompanies Unit 1 of the Third Grade Everyday Math Curriculum.

 Combine reading the actual words describing time, and then stop the clock when it reads the same time.